-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Feedback and marking via Online assessments.

 Lab reports are returned with feedback via Canvas within three weeks from submission.

 Failure Redemption: A supplementary piece of coursework will be set which will form 100% of the mark.
 Written work may be resubmitted in the supplementary period but it is not possible to repeat experiments.